68ociredef/fascinatiNG-dashboard/README.md

 # fascinatiNG-dashboard
-A Dashboard relized with fascinatiNG library.
+A Dashboard relized with fascinatiNG library :).